ninrod/rsynced-melpa/gnu/el-search-readme.txt

     hit RET to exit or C-g to abort and jump back to where you started.

+    By using the prefix arg this command can be used to reactivate the last or a former search and to restart searches from the beginning.

   C-h (aka the `help-char')

     C-h offers access to some help commands special to el-search